No-Big-Deal Homemade Chicken Stock

 But bone broth is no more than chicken stock cooked and cooked and cooked and cooked until the bones themselves break down into crumbly bits.
 The liquid is strained for drinking rather than cooking.
 It's akin to a daily cup of tea versus a flavorful contribution to soups and stews.

-Homemade Chicken Stock.
-It's No Big Deal to Make.
+How to Make Homemade Chicken Stock.
+It's No Big Deal!

 So no more of that watery, salty stuff from cans and cubes, boxes and powders, okay?
 Choose Homemade Chicken Stock, because really, it’s just No Big Deal to make.